jowin-paulose-zeus/TraineeManagement.Api/ReadMe.txt

 -Dotnet Run

 ## Challenges Faced
-I faced difficulties in installing Nuget packages as wel couldn't access the packages on https://api.nuget.org/v3/index.json.
+I faced difficulties in installing Nuget packages as we couldn't access the packages on https://api.nuget.org/v3/index.json.
 After asking some seniors I came to know we had to access the nuget packages through AWS.
 Setting that up took time.

 ## Improvements Planned